Discovering Causal Relationships Between Time Series With Spatial Structure: Perspectives and future directions

 \subsection{Applications and impact}

-Studies that sought to use current methods to identify underlying mechanisms of cause and effect from observed time series with spatial structure have come up short.
-Those who employed i.i.d. time series algorithms such as PCMCI+ to analyze spatially structured data reported poor performance and lack of interpretability \cite{Nichol2023, Miersch2025}.
+Studies that sought to use existing methods to identify underlying mechanisms of cause and effect from observed time series with spatial structure have yet to achieve the goals of latent mechanism causal discovery.
+Those who employed iid time series algorithms such as PCMCI+ to analyze spatially structured data reported poor performance and lack of interpretability \cite{Nichol2023, Miersch2025}.
 Other studies used spatial convergent cross mapping, a method that discovers pair-wise, quasi-causal links between independently replicated time series \cite{Rigal2023, Sarfo2024, Clark2015, Barraquand2020}.
 These studies produced evidence of potential causal relationships between pairs of variables, but were not able to combine these relationships to holistically understand the larger system.
-Neither approach addressed spatial confounding or used the known spatial structure of their data.
-Our proposal, though not yet stress-tested or benchmarked, takes an important first step towards achieving causal discovery of mechanisms from spatiotemporal data.
+Neither approach addressed spatial confounding or took advantage of the known spatial structure of their data.
+The framework we outline, though not yet stress-tested or benchmarked, takes an important first step towards achieving causal discovery of mechanisms from spatiotemporal data.

-We expect work in this area to have impact outside of statistical theory.
-The visualization of cause-and-effect relationships in a graph (e.g. figure \ref{Map causal graph}) allows non-specialists to engage in analysis, interpretation, and decision making.
+We expect work in this area to have impact outside of statistical theory, as visualizations (e.g.~fig.~\ref{Map causal graph}B) allow non-specialists to engage in analysis, interpretation, and decision making.
 In ecology and environmental sciences, causal graphs interface nicely with existing visual policymaking methods.
 The United States Environmental Protection Agency advocate for the use of qualitative influence diagrams (QIDs) in describing complex systems for environmental policymaking \cite{Carriger2018}.
 QIDs visually map controlling factors and impacts to help policymakers decide on interventions and evaluate downstream effects.
 Methods exist for deriving conditional distribution information from QIDs, and empirical causal graphs can easily be read as influence diagrams \cite{Wellman1990}.
 Further examples of graphical methods in sustainable development can be seen in \cite{Videira2013}.
-We intend that future application of spatiotemporal causal discovery be accompanied by nontechnical reports that leverage the legibility of causal graphs.